stordd13/Some-Kaggle-Notebooks/README.md

-Some Kaggle work from my Master's year.
+My personal Kaggle projects with tips and solutions inspired by different books i read and notebooks from top learboard.